-- 76. The period of Ineligibility for a violation of Regulation 3 (Presence of a Prohibited Substance or its Metabolites or Markers in a Player's Sample), 4 (Use or Attempted Use by a Player of a Prohibited Substance or a Prohibited Method by a Player or Player Support Person) shall be as follows, subject to potential elimination, reduction, or suspension pursuant to Regulations 83 (Elimination of the period of Ineligibility where there is No Fault or Negligence), 84-85 (Reduction of the period of Ineligibility based on No Significant Fault or Negligence) or 86 88 (Elimination, reduction, or suspension of period of ineligibility or other consequences for reasons other than Fault). - 77.
-Subject to Regulation 80(a), the period of Ineligibility shall be four (4) years where: - (a) The Anti-Doping Rule Violation does not involve a Specified Substance, unless the Participant or other Person canestablish that the Anti-Doping Rule Violation was not intentional. - (b) The Anti-Doping Rule Violation involves a Specified Substance and The Association can establish that the Anti-Doping Rule Violation was intentional. - 78.
+- 76. The period of Ineligibility for a violation of Regulation 3 (Presence of a Prohibited Substance or its Metabolites or Markers in a Player's Sample), 4 (Use or Attempted Use by a Player of a Prohibited Substance or a Prohibited Method) or 8 (Possession of a Prohibited Substance or a Prohibited Method by a Player or Player Support Person) shall be as follows, subject to potential elimination, reduction, or suspension pursuant to Regulations 83 (Elimination of the period of Ineligibility where there is No Fault or Negligence), 84-85 (Reduction of the period of Ineligibility based on No Significant Fault or Negligence) or 86 88 (Elimination, reduction, or suspension of period of ineligibility or other consequences for reasons other than Fault). - 77.
+Subject to Regulation 80(a), the period of Ineligibility shall be four (4) years where: - (a) The Anti-Doping Rule Violation does not involve a Specified Substance, unless the Participant or other Person can establish that the Anti-Doping Rule Violation was not intentional. - (b) The Anti-Doping Rule Violation involves a Specified Substance and The Association can establish that the Anti-Doping Rule Violation was intentional. - 78.
 If Regulation 77 does not apply, the period of Ineligibility shall be two (2) years, subject to Regulation 80(a). - 79.
 As used in Regulation 77, the term "intentional" is meant to identify those Participants or other Persons who engage in conduct which they knew constituted an Anti-Doping Rule Violation or knew that there was a significant risk that the conduct might constitute or result in an Anti-Doping Rule Violation and manifestly disregarded that risk.
 An Anti-Doping Rule Violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall be rebuttably presumed to be not intentional if the substance is a Specified Substance and the Player can establish that the Prohibited Substance was Used Out-of-Competition.
-An Anti-Doping Rule Violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall not be considered "intentional" if the substance is not a Specified Substance and the Player can establish that the Prohibited Substance was Used Out-of-Competition in a context unrelated to sport performance. - 80.
+An Anti-Doping Rule Violation resulting from an Adverse Analytical Finding for a substance is not a Specified Substance and the Player can establish that the Prohibited Substance was Used Out-of-Competition in a context unrelated to sport be considered "intentional" if the substance is not a Specified Substance and the Player can establish that the Prohibited Substance was Used Out-of-Competition in a context unrelated to sport performance. - 80.
 Notwithstanding any other provision in Regulations 76 80, where the Anti-Doping Rule Violation involves a Substance of Abuse:

 - (a) If the Player can establish that any ingestion or Use occurred Out-of-Competition and was unrelated to sport performance, then the period of Ineligibility shall be three (3) months, which may be reduced to one month if the Participant satisfactorily completes a Substance of Abuse treatment programme approved by The Association.
-The period of Ineligibility established in this Regulation 80(a) is not subject to any reduction based on any provision in Regulations 84 85. - (b) If the ingestion, Use, or Possession occurred In-Competition, and the Player can establish that the context of the ingestion, Use or Possession was unrelated to sport performance, the ingestion, Use, or Possession shall not be considered intentional for the purposes of Regulation 77 and shall not provide a basis for a finding of Aggravating Circumstances under Regulation 82.
+The period of Ineligibility established in this Regulation 80(a) is not subject to any reduction based on any provision in Regulations 84 -85. - (b) If the ingestion, Use, or Possession occurred In-Competition, and the Player can establish that the context of the ingestion, Use or Possession was unrelated to sport performance, the ingestion, Use, or Possession shall not be considered intentional for the purposes of Regulation 77 and shall not provide a basis for a finding of Aggravating Circumstances under Regulation 82.